 We generate revenue from planning, creating and placing advertising in various media and from planning and executing other communications or marketing programs.
 Historically, the commission customary in the industry was 15% of the gross charge ("billings") for advertising space or time; more recently, lower commissions have been negotiated, but often with additional incentives paid for better performance.
 For example, an incentive component is frequently included in arrangements with clients based on improvements in an advertised brand's awareness or image, or increases in a client's sales or market share of the products or services being advertised.
-Under commission arrangements, media bill us at their gross rates.
-We bill these amounts to our clients, remit the net charges to the media and retain the balance as our commission.
+Under commission.
 Many clients, however, prefer to compensate us on a fee basis, under which we bill our client for the net charges billed by the media plus an agreed-upon fee.
 These fees usually are calculated to reflect our hourly rates and out-of-pocket expenses incurred on behalf of clients, plus proportional overhead and a profit mark-up.